GNOME/pygobject/docs/guide/porting.rst

 Porting Tips for GTK
 --------------------

-While PyGObject theoretically supports GTK 2.0 it is not really usable.
-It will be easier to port to GTK 3.0 right away.
+PyGObject does not support GTK 2.0.
+In order to use PyGObject, you'll need to port your code to GTK 3.0 right away.

 For some general advice regarding the migration from GTK 2.0 to 3.0 see the `offical migration guide